Complying with our open access policy

 Using this route, the publisher takes responsibility for making the version of record (VoR) for the article freely available from Europe PMC at the time of publication, under a CC BY licence.

-We are willing to fund fair and reasonable article processing charges for papers published using this route where the journal:
+We are willing to fund reasonable article processing charges for articles published in fully open access journals or platforms where:

-- is indexed by the Directory of Open Access Journals and
+- it is indexed by the Directory of Open Access Journals (DOAJ) and

 - has an agreement with the National Library of Medicine to deposit the version of record (VoR) in PMC and allow that content to be shared with Europe PMC